OSGeo/OSGeoLive-doc/doc/quickstart/qgis_quickstart.rst

 A core plugin for QGIS which opens the door to a large family of processing tools is the Processing Toolbox (formerly named the SEXTANTE Toolbox).
-It acts as a standardized wrapper around a number of other sets to tools.
+It acts as a standardized wrapper around a number of other sets of tools.

 ..
 TBD: Cameron's review comments:
   If we are to include Sextante, then we need to describe using one of the